 Woodpeckers play a very important role in forest health.
 Old woodpecker cavities are used by a variety of other birds, squirrels, and even raccoons.
-The process of drilling and chipping trees apart for food and shelter also contribute to the necessary decomposition of dead trees.
+The process of drilling and chipping trees apart for food and shelter also contributes to the necessary decomposition of dead trees.

-One of the best ways you can help woodpeckers is by leaving dead trees (snags) standing on your property, of course as long as they don't threaten to fall on your house and cause serious damage.
+One of the best ways you can help woodpeckers is by leaving dead trees (snags) standing on your property, as long as they don't threaten to fall on your house and cause serious damage.